“Fragile, whalesong moans usurped by powerful harmonies, offering an extraordinary interface between the traditional and avant-garde”

 —Los Angeles TIMES

-Du Bois’ first commission from Kronos Quartet, An eye for an eye makes the whole world blind (the title, a quote frequently attributed to M.K.
-Gandhi) was written during the months leading up to the United States’ 2003 invasion of Iraq.
+Du Bois’ first commission from Kronos Quartet, Oculus pro oculo totum orbem terrae caecat, An eye for an eye makes the whole world blind (the title, a quote frequently but mistakenly attributed to M.K.
+Gandhi) was written during the months leading up to the United States’ 2003 invasion of Iraq, and the piece is a protest quartet against that invasion.
 During its premieres, the work was praised as “an impressively sustained essay in musical melancholy” (The Guardian, London), “a stunning piece that explored the landscape of war and conflict with a sorrowful tone of foreboding, chaos and devastation” (BBC Manchester), an “anti-war placard,” (New York Times) and as an “astonishing work, written when the composer was in her early 20s, [which] seems deeper with each hearing” (LA Times).

 Alexandra du Bois’ compositions often draw from the human narrative.
-In Beauty, May I Walk, for double choir and chamber ensemble, commissioned by Present Music in Milwaukee, was written to honor and respect and pay tribute to the Navajo people.
-In essence, the work draws upon the seemingly unending injustice inflicted upon Native Americans by European colonizers.
-The Navajo Nightway ceremonies’ spiritual practice of restoring balance and harmony is one the brings hope to the composer.
+Her composition In Beauty, for double choir (women’s choir and children’s choir) and chamber ensemble, was commissioned by Present Music in Milwaukee, Wisconsin, United States.
+She wrote the work in honor of and with respect for the Navajo people.
+The work attempts to draw awareness towards the seemingly unending injustice inflicted upon Native Americans by European colonizers.

-Because history repeats without education and awareness, du Bois’ second attempt to meditate on genocide, sonically, was for her 2015 work, Hope Dies Last (a nonet for winds and strings commissioned by the Detroit Chamber Winds and Strings for trombonist David Jackson and violinist Ida Kavafian), du Bois travelled throughout the Armenian countryside with prize-winning photojournalist and artist Michelle Andonian in creative preparation for 45-min work which acknowledges the 100th commemoration of the Armenian Genocide in 2015–one of the first genocides of the 20th century.
+Because history repeats without education and awareness, du Bois’ second attempt to meditate on genocide, sonically, was for her 2015 work, Hope Dies Last (a nonet for winds and strings commissioned by the Detroit Chamber Winds and Strings for trombonist David Jackson and violinist Ida Kavafian), du Bois travelled throughout the Armenian countryside with prize-winning photojournalist and artist Michelle Andonian in creative preparation for 45-min work which acknowledges the 100th commemoration of the Armenian Genocide in 2015.